What is SEO?

 Core Web Vitals

-Depending on the SEO interns technical capabilities, a technical topic such as Python for SEO could be switched out for another important SEO niche such as off-page SEO (i.e. link building), local SEO, B2B SEO, international SEO, or eCommerce SEO.
+Depending on the SEO intern's technical capabilities, technical topic areas could be switched out for other important SEO niche such as local SEO, B2B SEO, international SEO, or eCommerce SEO.

 SEO interns can expect a guided, hands-on experience that covers the full spectrum of SEO disciplines from how search engines work to learning how to identify, implement, and benchmark technical SEO optimizations with a team of marketers and developers.